Gary Oliver

 Acted for all six defendants in a substantial claim concerning various alleged agreements between Ukranian oligarchs relating to (amongst other things) a large scale logistics development project in, and around, the port of Odessa, Ukraine.
 D4 to D6 successfully challenged jurisdiction, and the remainder of the claims were either struck out or withdrawn (led by Brian Kennelly KC).

-Shane has been instructed as junior counsel (led by Tom de la Mare KC and Ben Jaffey KC) to advise in relation to two sets of potential private law claims relating to the alleged use of multiple types of "defeat devices" in the emissions control systems employed by a number of well known car manufacturers, and (in one case) an alleged technology-suppression cartel.
+Shane was instructed as junior counsel (led by Tom de la Mare KC and Ben Jaffey KC) to advise and draft proceedings in relation to two sets of claims relating to the alleged use of multiple types of "defeat devices" in the emissions control systems employed by a number of well known car manufacturers, and (in one case) an alleged technology-suppression cartel.

 Instructed for the potential Defendants in connection with a threatened claim for US$717 million alleging breach of contract, partnership, fiduciary and director duties, in connection with the development of an operating system for electrical drivetrains and other electric vehicles (led by Andrew Hunter KC).